 There are 3 complete motors in existence, one burried in a wall, and one in a museum.

 6 Cyl.
 SOHC

 In mid 1931, realizing that the performance of the 4 cylinder could be easily improved, Ricardo Soriano ordered the modification of the original 4 cyl.design by adding a bank of cylinders creating the 6 cylinder "R.Soriano" motor.
 Everything was simply stretched upward 5cm.
 The first models had the same lower unit as the 4 cylinder and a supercharger almost identical to the 4 cylinder but capable of feeding the 6 cylinders.
 The Scintilla Vertex magneto was also still driven by the accessory drive (just left of supercharger, the accessory drive was later used to drive a fuel pump, or simply used as a spot to mount the oil filter and sometimes simply decommissioned, but the Tach RPM function was usually still functioning).
 Tach/RPM cable visible lower left of motor.
 Gas tank also identical to the 4 cylinder

 motors.
-There are only 2 of these still in existence.
+There are only 3 of these models still in existence.

 Young Jean Dupuy with Ricardo Soriano in the background.
 Dupuy either took delivery of his first boat here at Gardone Riviera (Italy) or took it out for a test run.
 This boat house was the main launch spot for all the trials and races on Lake Garda in the 30s

 1931 add from OSSA displaying an early Soriano 6 cylinder single overhead cam, with the early lower unit identical to the one used on the 4 cylinder motors.
 Later 6 cylinder motors had a different lower unit with water intake at base of gearcase.